 It’s never too early (or too late) to talk to your kids about alcohol use and family expectations!

-Debbie Mollendorf, Positive Youth Development and Health and Well Being Educator with University of Wisconsin-Extension Lincoln County, provides the following information on the Small Talks and Parent Pact programs.
+Former Health and Well Being/Positive Youth Development Educator with the University of Wisconsin-Extension Lincoln County, Debbie Moellendorf, provided the following information on the Small Talks and Parent Pact programs.

 Parents are an important source of information for their children but don’t always realize this especially as their children get older.